oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

 4. Compare the experience with the database session, not the browser selection.
 The Node API reads the active end-user identity from `ORA_END_USER_CONTEXT` after login.
 The same application code and same SQL package calls produce different results because the database applies different data grants.

 ## Task 5: Ask the Secured Select AI Agent

+Kevin asks the final business question.
+David assembles only authorized JSON, vector, Spatial, and Graph evidence; Tim sends that document through the governed agent.

 1. While signed in as each persona, ask a question from the chat panel: